LucasCharb/Data_Project/README.md

 Regression, LinearSVC and MLP) perform very well, with the best configuration being **TF–IDF + MLP**, which reaches a **test accuracy of 0.846** and a **macro F1 of 0.705**.
 The linear models on TF–IDF (Logistic Regression and LinearSVC) also obtain strong scores of **0.834** accuracy and **0.671** macro F1.

 The **DistilBERT fine-tuned** model on raw text achieves a competitive **0.817** test accuracy and **0.617** macro F1, matching the performance of the best BERT-based and Word2Vec-based MLPs, but still below the top TF–IDF setup.
 Frozen **BERT embeddings** combined with classical models reach around **0.796** accuracy and **0.598** macro F1, while **Word2Vec** is generally the weakest representation for linear models: its LinearSVC and Logistic Regression variants stay in the **0.58–0.69** accuracy range with F1 around **0.45–0.52**.
 Only when combined with an MLP does Word2Vec approach the performance of the contextual and transformer-based models.

----

-## 4. Hyperparameter Tuning and Model Selection

-In addition to the classical models above, we fine-tune a **DistilBERT** model (Hugging Face Transformers):

-- DistilBERT is a **lighter Transformer** pretrained on large text corpora.
-- We fine-tune it directly on our dataset for **binary classification (misinformation vs. true)**.
-- This end-to-end model:
-  - Captures deep contextual information.
-  - Adapts its weights to the specific properties of our tweets.
-  - Comes with a **higher computational cost** than the linear baselines.

 ### Representation vs. model: what matters more?

 The experiments show that:

-- **Performance differences between models (SVM, Logistic Regression, MLP)** are relatively small **when the representation is fixed**.
+- **Performance differences between classifiers (SVM, Logistic Regression, MLP)** are relatively small **when the representation is fixed**.
-- In contrast, **changing the representation** (TF–IDF vs. Word2Vec vs. BERT vs. raw text with DistilBERT) has a **much larger impact** on performance.
+- In contrast, **changing the representation** (TF–IDF vs. Word2Vec vs. BERT embeddings vs. raw text with DistilBERT) has a **much larger impact** on performance.

 In particular:

-- **Word2Vec** is clearly the **weakest representation for linear models**.
+- **Word2Vec** is clearly the weakest representation for linear models.
-  Averaging word embeddings over the tweet discards **word order** and subtle cues such as negations (e.g., “rumour” vs. “non-rumour”), which are crucial to this task.
-With an MLP, Word2Vec becomes competitive, but it does not surpass the best TF–IDF configurations.
+  Averaging word embeddings over the tweet discards **word order** and subtle cues such as negations (e.g. “rumour” vs. “non-rumour”), which are crucial to this task.
+With an MLP, Word2Vec becomes competitive, but it still does not surpass the best TF–IDF configurations.

 - **TF–IDF** achieves the best overall performance in our setting.
   With TF–IDF, all three models (Logistic Regression, LinearSVC and MLP) achieve strong results, and the **TF–IDF + MLP** combination clearly dominates with **0.846** accuracy and **0.705** macro F1.
 This is noticeably higher than the scores obtained with DistilBERT fine-tuned and with frozen BERT embeddings.
 The results show that, for this dataset, a relatively simple lexical representation can be extremely effective when combined with a well-regularised classifier.

 - **BERT embeddings and DistilBERT fine-tuned** still achieve strong results.